 Down payments in Canada

-You need a down payment to buy a home in Canada.
-A down payment is the amount of money that you pay up front to reduce the amount of money you must borrow through a mortgage loan.
+Unless you’ve saved up the money to pay the entire purchase price outright, you’ll need a down payment to buy a home in Canada.
+A down payment is the amount of money you pay up front to reduce the amount of money you must borrow through a mortgage loan.

 The amount of down payment you need depends on the home's purchase price: